-- Sign up for TWO or more additional service learning times at this link: https://bit.ly/2Ab3DfL.
-If none of these dates/times work for your personal and professional schedule, please contact the instructor, Dr. Tami Williams at email@example.com directly.
+- Sign up for TWO or more additional service learning times on the class Canvas page.
+If none of these dates/times work for your personal and professional schedule, please contact the instructor directly.

 - Please pack a lunch, snacks, and drink for each of the three days.
 Meals are not provided.

 - No parking permit is required in general use parking spaces on Fridays and Saturday.
 Thus, you will not need to purchase parking for this class.
 For more information about parking information, see the UNO Parking Services website.

 - Budget time in June for deadlines and coursework.
 This course includes independent work outside of the three face-to-face days.

 - Reasonable accommodations are provided for students who are registered with Accessibilty Services and make their requests sufficiently in advance.
 For more information, contact Accessibilty Services (MBSC 126, phone: 402.554.2872, TTY: 402.554.3799) or visit their website.